Cosmological Correlators in Gauge Theory and Gravity from EAdS: Conclusions

 \section{Conclusions}

-In this work we revisited the perturbative map \cite{Sleight:2020obc,Sleight:2021plv} between late-time correlators in de Sitter space and boundary correlators in Euclidean AdS for the cases of gauge bosons and gravitons.
+In this work we revisited the map \cite{Sleight:2020obc,Sleight:2021plv} between late-time correlators in dS and boundary correlators in Euclidean AdS for the cases of gauge bosons and gravitons.
 Particular attention was given to the subtleties associated with massless representations in even boundary dimensions, clarifying how these cases can be consistently accommodated within the framework, providing a streamlined reformulation of the in–in Feynman rules for scalar QED, pure Yang–Mills theory, and Einstein gravity in terms of Witten diagrams in EAdS.